It’s that time of year! It’s time for baby’s first Christmas photoshoot. Who doesn’t get excited about baby’s first Christmas?

 - Don’t try to put them in pants that button or zip.
 Elastic waist pants will make diaper changes and trips to the potty much easier.

-- And go with a clip on tie or bow tie at your own risk.
+- Go with a clip-on tie or bow tie at your own risk.
 Your little one will tug on it ’til it falls off.

 Another cute idea is to add a hat into the mix, just don’t be surprised when they yank it off.
-If you can get a good picture in before the hat comes off, you’ve got gold.
-A big crowd pleaser is a candid photo of your baby admiring a string of lights while all other lights are off.
+If you can get a good picture before the hat comes off, you’ve got gold.
+A big crowd-pleaser is a candid photo of your baby admiring a string of lights while all other lights are off.

 Baby Girl Photo Ideas

 For baby photoshoots, it’s all about making it as easy and stress-free as possible.
 Your main focus should be that your baby’s clothes are easy to put on, keep on, and wear.
 Don’t pick anything too uncomfortable.
 Parenting.com had some suggestions for baby girl photoshoots as well:

 - Skirts are liable to ride up, so use tights or a diaper cover to keep diapers from showing.

 - To make sure tights aren’t too tight, buy one size up.
 It’s okay if they bunch up.
 It won’t take away from your adorable Christmas photos.